 TBC August 5th: vascular plants meeting, Rixton Clay Pits

 Another chance to explore Rixton Clay Pits Nature Reserve, as we only scratched the surface last time !
 Meet at the car park off the A57 just before Rixton village at 10am (SJ686901).

-September 16th: vascular plants meeting, Fiddlers Ferry Power Station
+TBC September 23rd: vascular plants meeting, Fiddlers Ferry Power Station

 A meeting to explore the flowering plants around Fiddlers Ferry Power Station.
-Date and details TBC.
+Details TBC.